ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 ## **Task 3:** VPN[^3] comparison

-Go to https://techlore.tech/vpn and choose three vpn:s from the list and click compare.
+Go to [Techlore VPN comparison](https://techlore.tech/vpn) and choose three vpn:s from the list and click compare.
 Provide short answers to what the following listings mean, keeping vpn:s privacy and security in mind and how different vpn:s fare in each category. (you can change your choices to get differing results in each category):
 * OpenVPN[^4] and Wireguard[^5]
 * System/app killswitch[^6]